-In Poincaré's text it is not the "movement" that the subject is lacking but the "ability to move".
-He could well be carried by all kinds of movements without "moving".
+In Poincaré's text it is not the "movement" that the being is lacking but the "ability to move".
+It could well be carried by all kinds of movements without "moving".

 "Moving," even considered in the language of our multiplicity, implies Power and Will, which involve the Meaning.
-"Moving" is an indistinct action of the donation of meaning.